Most of my work centers around simplifying the game for the average mid and high-handicapper golfer.

 - Premium price tag

-Our penultimate blade irons for 2022 feature the least offset design of the Titleist 620 CB.
+Our next blade irons feature the least offset design of the Titleist 620 CB.
 These are not traditional blades because they contain a minor cavity back, but they promote exceptional playability through the set for increased control on approach.

 The reduced offset and thin topline provide a pleasant sight at address, and it enables advanced shot shaping.
 I found the 620 CB put me in the driver’s seat, helping me to fade and draw the ball for superior distance control and accuracy.
 However, mishits led to catastrophic results.